MisterDA/love-release/README.md

 #### ANDROID
 Note that every argument passed to the options should be alphanumerical, with eventual underscores (i.e. [a-zA-Z0-9\_]), otherwise you'll get errors.
+`--activity`        The name of the class that extends GameActivity.
+                    By default it is the name of the project with ‘Activity’ appended, eventual spaces and dashes replaced by underscores.
 `--maintainer-name` Set the maintainer’s name.
 The company name is used by default.
                     It must be only alphanumerical characters, with eventual underscores.
 `--package-name`    Set the name of the package.
                     By default, it is the name of your project, with eventual spaces replaced by underscores.
+`--update-repo`     Update the love-android-sdl2.git repository used in the cache.
 `--version`         Set the version of your package.

 #### OTHERS